|Sensible opinions on the California ballot propositions since 1980 by Pete Stahl|

 If you want to apply the theory, then go ahead and vote against Prop 21.
 But here in the real world, skyrocketing market-rate rents have forced families from their longtime homes, torn apart communities, and intensified poverty and homelessness.
 You have witnessed it.
 Judiciously applied rent control, by moderating increases, can stem the human cost while still providing owners a fair rate of return.

-Proposition 22: Benefits for Uber & Lyft Drivers – NO
+Proposition 22: Deny Employee Benefits to Uber & Lyft Drivers – NO

-Summary: A breathtakingly self-serving buy-a-law from (and for) ridesharing corporations Uber and Lyft.
+Summary: A breathtakingly self-serving buy-a-law from (and for) online rideshare and delivery companies Uber, Lyft, DoorDash, and others.
 Prop 22 would deny their drivers the usual benefits of employment, such as minimum wage, overtime, health insurance, unemployment insurance, and workers’ compensation.
 Instead, the corporations offer a wretched assortment of inadequate crumbs, such as hourly pay slightly above minimum wage (but only while actually driving passengers), a health insurance subsidy that’s slashed in half if a driver misses an engaged-hours target, partial wages if injured on the job, and a 12-hour-per-day work limit.
-This proposition is utterly Dickensian.
-It’s as brazen as it gets.
+This proposition is utterly Dickensian, and as brazen as it gets.

 Proposition 23: Regulation of Kidney Dialysis Clinics (Again) – NO